OverTinker0827/Inverse-Kinematics/README.md

 FABRIK
 </h2>
 <p>
-It is implemented without axis constraint for all the joints.
+It is implemented without axis constraint for any joint.
 </p>

 <h2>